Skip to main content

 • Compliance groups that must include all users meeting certain criteria

-Example: Create a "Marketing Team" group that automatically includes anyone with Department = Marketing, while manually excluding interns and including the CMO (who might be in a different department).
+For example, you could create a "Marketing Team" group that automatically includes anyone with Department = Marketing, while manually excluding interns and including the CMO (who might be in a different department).

 Setting Up Your Dynamic Group